Request Technical Assistance

 Review of existing resource

-A focused review of an existing document, presentation, or set of materials to assess technical accuracy, use of evidence, and alignment with current research.
+A focused review of an existing document, presentation, or set of materials to receive feedback on technical accuracy, citations, and alignment with current research.

 Validating and strengthening existing materials

 A short, targeted response to one or a small set of specific questions.
-Includes a concise written summary with key references and brief context to support interpretation and use.
+Includes a concise written summary with citations and context to support interpretation and use.

 Annotated resource list

-A curated set of relevant resources (peer-reviewed literature, reports, guidance documents, and tools), each with brief annotations describing scope, relevance, and limitations.
+A curated list of the most recent and foundational resources (peer-reviewed literature, reports, guidance documents, and tools), each with brief annotations describing scope, relevance, and limitations.

 Facilitated engagement with an expert

 SRC coordinates and supports one or more structured conversations with a subject matter expert.
-Includes preparation of background materials, framing of key questions, and a short summary memo capturing key takeaways.
+Includes preparation of background materials, help identifying and addressing priority questions, and a short summary memo capturing key takeaways.